Mandatory bicycle helmet laws in the United States

 Cycling fatality data in different states

-Multiple data sources have been used to compare child, teenage and adult cyclist participation, all-body injuries, head injuries and fatalities from 1995 to 2019, during which time various American states introduced child helmet laws for different age groups less than 18 and concluding with 22 states and districts enacting such legislation.
+Multiple data sources have been used to compare child, teenage and adult cyclist participation, injuries and fatalities from 1995 to 2021, during which time various American states introduced child helmet laws for different age groups less than 18 and concluding with 22 states and districts enacting such legislation.

 Various surveys suggest that about 63% of children and 46% of adults in the US regularly wore bike helmets in 2019.